A lucky thirteen

-We will continue to live in Old Knebworth and work in Stevenage where the Follett Office is now based.
-I became the Chief Executive Officer of my husband’s growing business in June and, over the next six months, we will both be travelling a great deal to promote his latest book, Fall of Giants, which was published on September 28th this year.
+Ken and I will continue to live in Old Knebworth and work in Stevenage where the Follett Office is now based.
+I became the Chief Executive Officer of my husband’s growing business in 2015.

 I hope to remain involved in community politics but, for the next year or so, I will be fully occupied catching up on my long neglected personal life.